Key Takeaways

 Best for Comparing Carrier Options

-As a marketplace, coverage availability through Simply Business varies by carrier.
-Most offer standard $1 million/$2 million limits and common endorsements like additional insured, but specific add-ons aren't guaranteed across all options.
-Several industries see savings if they get general liability from Simply Business: Iowa retail and tech businesses save 22%, childcare businesses save 19% and hospitality and repair businesses save 15% to 16%.
-Construction, marketing, and wholesale businesses pay above benchmark, making the platform less competitive for them.
+Coverage availability varies by carrier.
+Most options include standard $1 million per occurrence/$2 million aggregate limits and common endorsements such as additional insured, but specific add-ons aren't guaranteed across all carriers.
+Iowa retail and tech businesses save 22% through the platform, childcare businesses save 19%, and hospitality and repair businesses save 15% to 16%.
+Construction, marketing and wholesale businesses pay above benchmark rates.

 Where Simply Business performs best:

-• Retail, tech or childcare businesses wanting Iowa savings
+• Retail, tech or childcare businesses in Iowa looking for savings

-• Owners who prefer comparing multiple carrier quotes at once
+• Owners who want to compare multiple carrier quotes in one session

 • Lower-risk service businesses with straightforward GL needs